Careers are dicey things, aren’t they?

 After all, you’re already gainfully employed – why would you need to network?

-Because career growth and advancement are largely about who you know.
+Because career growth is largely about who you know.

 It makes life so much easier when you know someone who knows someone.